noraeisner/LATTE/READMEgit.md

 ### Installation

 LATTE requires python3 to be installed on your computer, which can be download from https://www.python.org/downloads/.
-Once you have python3, you can download the code directly from the LATTE github page.
+Once you have python3, you can download the code directly from github.
 Alternatively you can install LATTE using pip (https://pypi.org/project/tessLATTE/) via your command line with:

 	pip3 install tessLATTE